Is Diet Culture Good or Bad? Support for Women in Salt Lake City, Utah

 Intuitive eating is all about listening to your body and respecting its hunger and fullness.
 When people first hear about intuitive eating they are immediately skeptical.
 They believe they’ll eat ice cream all day every day and thus will be neglecting their physical health.
 You may be surprised to learn that your body craves plenty of nutrient-dense foods and not just ice cream.
 If you’ve deprived yourself of foods like ice cream or have strict rules around how much and when you can eat it, of course, this is going to be what your body craves for a while until it can trust that you won’t keep restricting it.
 Intuitive eating is about trusting your body and not labeling foods as good or bad.
 Intuitive eating is a process and if you have a history of dieting, it may take time for you to learn to trust your body and for your body to trust you.

-Binge eating disorder treatment in Utah can help you break free from diet culture
+Binge eating disorder treatment in Salt Lake City, Utah, can help you break free from diet culture

 Diet culture is more harmful than helpful.
 If you are struggling to like yourself and don’t trust yourself around food without binging, working with an eating disorder therapist can help.
 You don’t have to keep trying to figure this all out on your own.
 You can feel in control again.
 You can stop hating yourself and your body.
 I want you to start feeling better about yourself.

 If you're having trouble with disordered eating and the effects of diet culture, it's important to get help.
-This Utah Counseling Center has an eating disorder therapist specializing in binge eating disorder treatment.
-To start counseling follow the steps below:
+Maple Canyon Therapy has an eating disorder therapist specializing in binge eating disorder treatment.
+To start counseling, follow the steps below:

 Online therapy is a great option because it’s convenient and flexible.
 You can have sessions from the comfort of your own home, which saves you time and makes it easier to fit therapy into your schedule.
 People make more progress in therapy when they go consistently and online therapy in Utah makes it so it’s easier to do so.
 You can work with an eating disorder therapist wherever you are in Utah.

-Online counseling means I work with clients in Cedar City, St. George, Provo, Heber City, Logan, Salt Lake City, and more.
+Online counseling means I work with clients in Salt Lake City and all throughout Utah.

 About the Author